 2014 Coastal Carolina Women's Golf at Big South Championship (Round 2) [April 14, 2014]

 2014 Coastal Carolina Women's Golf at Big South Championship (Round 1) [April 13, 2014]

 2012 Coastal Carolina Women's Golf - Big South Championship

-Katie Quinney is in her sixth year as Coastal Carolina University's Head Women's Golf Coach, leading the squad to three Big South Conference Championships (2009, 2011, 2013), four NCAA Tournament appearances (2009, 2010, 2011, 2013) and a NCAA Championship appearance in 2011.
+Katie Quinney is in her seventh year as Coastal Carolina University's Head Women's Golf Coach, leading the squad to three Big South Conference Championships (2009, 2011, 2013), four NCAA Tournament appearances (2009, 2010, 2011, 2013) and a NCAA Championship appearance in 2011.
 Additionally, under the direction of Quinney, Brittany Henderson competed in the 2012 NCAA Central Regional as an at-large individual.
 Quinney has a vast amount of postseason experience, now having been a part of nine NCAA Regional teams, including appearances with the Chanticleers in 2009, 2010, 2011 and 2013 along with her five seasons as a Florida State player and coach.